Rex Slinkard: Biography

-He was the younger son of rancher, Stephen Wall Slinkard and Laura Simonson Slinkard.
-His elder brother was named Donald.
-After 1900, the family moved from Knox County, Indiana to the Saugus section of Los Angeles County, California.
+He was the younger son of rancher, Stephen Wall Slinkard and Laura Simonson.
+He had an elder brother named Donald.
+Sometime after 1900, the family moved from Knox County, Indiana to the Saugus section of Los Angeles County, California.
 (Note: The 1900 U.S. Census records the Slinkards living in Indiana.)
 They lived on a horse-and-cattle ranch in the Tehachapi Hills, north of the city.

 Slinkard studied for two years at the University of Southern California under landscape painter William Lees Judson.

 ASL of LA

 The Art Students League of Los Angeles was organized in April 1906, and loosely modeled after the Art Students League of New York.
 Slinkard entered the school in 1907, and studied under Walter Hedges, a student of Robert Henri.
 The League awarded Slinkard a 1908 scholarship to study under Henri at the William Merritt Chase School in New York City.

 Stag at Sharkey's (1909) by George Wesley Bellows.
 At lower left, the man smoking a cigar and looking back at the viewer is Slinkard.

 Slinkard and George Wesley Bellows were classmates at the Chase School, and shared a flat and studio.
-They both followed Henri when he opened his own school the following year.
+Both followed Henri when he opened his own school the following year.
 A cameo portrait of Slinkard appears in the foreground of Bellows's early fight painting, Stag at Sharkey's (1909).

 Hedges died in January 1910, and when Slinkard returned to California the following summer, he was offered the position of chief instructor at the League.
 The school organized an exhibition of works by Slinkard and League alumnus Pruett Carter in August 1910, which received a highly favorable review in The Los Angeles Times.
 In early 1911, at age 23, Slinkard was named director of the League.
 His friend Carl "Sprink" Sprinchorn, a fellow student of Henri, joined him as an instructor at the school.